Opening August 2026Opening appointments are being planned now.Join the priority list

 Lip filler can occasionally trigger a cold sore outbreak if you're prone to them.
 If you've had cold sores before, mention this at consultation — Dr Niru may recommend prophylactic antivirals.

-Medically reviewed by Dr Niru Azim, BDS · GDC No. 170811 · Last reviewed: April 2026
+Medically reviewed by Dr Niru Azim, BDS · GDC-registered · Last reviewed: July 2026